dojoengine/book/docs/pages/client/sdk/js/packages.md

 ## Create Burner

-Allows the creation of burner wallets.
+This package facilitates the creation of burner wallets, enhancing user onboarding and transaction management.

 ## Create Dojo

-Responsible for the create-dojo command allowing bootstrapping of projects.
+This package is responsible for the `create-dojo` command, which bootstraps new Dojo projects.

 ## React

-React hooks are used to manage the states based off RECS.
+The React package offers hooks for managing state based on the [RECS](https://mud.dev/state-query/typescript/recs) state library by Lattice.

 ### useEntityQuery, Has and HasValue